Bergen Rocks 2008

 We start the symposium on a Tuesday and hold an opening ceremony on Saturday.
 That way the public can see some of the work that’s been done, in the first days you might not see much more than a bunch of artists sitting on their stones, burning incense, meditating or something else that will help them get to know their stone.
 When you find a rock on the riverbank it might be simply that, a rock.
 Once it is taken to the sculpture site it becomes a stone and is treated with respect, it is part of the process of creation.

 The sculptors are holding a marble “ribbon” that I’ll cut with the grinder to officially open the symposium.
 City of Calgary has sent a representative to “White Hat” the participants, Travel Alberta also comes out each year to present the artists with a piece of ammolite, Alberta’s provincial stone.
 It’s really nice that the guys and gals, get some official recognition for the contribution they are making to our society.
 Hopefully, the sculptures will eventually be placed in communities in Alberta.
 With 6 or 10 sculpture parks in our area, Central Alberta, could easily become the sculpture capitol of Canada.
-I’m so lucky to have fallen into the international sculpture community, it has created opportunities I never dreamed of and is leading to really good things for my community and surrounding area too.
+I’m so lucky to have fallen into the international sculpture community.
+That has created opportunities I never dreamed of and is leading to really good things for my community and surrounding area too.

 Our flag raising ceremony is pretty basic in comparison to others.
 We get the pole stood up by brute force and then the sculptor from that country stands under it and sings his national anthem followed by raucous applause.
 It’s the thought that counts.